TrevTheDev/monorepo/packages/dilav/README.md

 }
 ```

+A second options parameter may be passed to `v.promise` of the type:

+`{ parsePromise: DefaultErrorFn['parsePromise'] }`

 ## InstanceOfs

-Validates than an object is an `instanceof` a particular class.
+Validates than an object is an `instanceOf` a particular class.

 ```typescript
 class Foo {